-This year's competition will take place on May 8, 2019 in Cinema Hall at 1 pm.
+The live event will take place on May 31st, 2023 at 12:30 pm @ Cinema Hall.
 Don’t miss this opportunity to practice your presentation skills, meet other PhD candidates, and have a chance to win up to 7000₺ for the winner, 5000₺ for the runner-up and 3000₺ for the people’s choice!

 This is a unique opportunity for students to deliver an effective research presentation within an exciting atmosphere.
 More specifically, it creates a venue for:

 Skills development for research candidates

 Participating in 3MT develops academic, presentation and research communication skills, while developing research candidates’ ability to effectively explain their research in language appropriate to a non-specialist audience.

 3MT provides a valuable opportunity for higher degree candidates to come together, get to know one another and talk about their research.
 It also provides a supportive environment in which schools and institutes can provide presentation skills training.